 The Captive-Bred Common Clownfish is also easy to breed in the home aquarium.
 The females will be the largest of the pair and the two fish will usually stay close to each other in the aquarium.
-The Captive-Bred Common Clownfish produces an egg layer and will deposit the eggs on a flat surface and defend the eggs from other tankmates.
-The eggs will normally hatch in 6-11 days depending on the water temperature.
-The clownfish fry must be reared in a separate aquarium on a diet of rotifers followed by baby brine shrimp.

 This fish is sometimes sold as the Percula Clown, even though it is not.
 The colour pattern is very similar, but it is not as bright orange.
 The Common Clownfish is usually significantly lighter in colouration and is often missing one or more stripes.
 It may also have non-symmetrical stripes on the sides of its body, making the Common Clownfish unusual and appealing to most hobbyists.
 The colouration of these clownfish will darken to a nice solid orange with age.